DeSantis suggests vaccines hurt fertility. A study indicates otherwise — but says catching coronavirus might.

-But there is no evidence that getting vaccinated against the coronavirus makes it harder to conceive, according to a study of heterosexual couples trying to get pregnant that was released Thursday.
+But there is no evidence that getting vaccinated against the coronavirus makes it harder to conceive, according to a study released Thursday of heterosexual couples trying for pregnancy.
 DeSantis could not be immediately reached for a comment on his remarks.

 By contrast, men infected with the coronavirus showed signs of a short-term decline in fertility, according to the research, which was led by an epidemiologist at Boston University and published in the peer-reviewed American Journal of Epidemiology.
 It was funded by the National Institutes of Health.

-The researchers studied more than 2,000 people between the ages of 21 and 45, all who identified as women, in the United States and Canada between December 2020 and September 2021.
+The researchers studied more than 2,000 people between the ages of 21 and 45, all of whom identified as women, in the United States and Canada between December 2020 and September 2021.
 (Their male partners were also invited to fill in a questionnaire.)
 Some 73 percent of the women had received at least one dose of a coronavirus vaccine during the study, with 74 percent of the men also having been administered at least one shot.

 “Recent [coronavirus] infection has been associated with poor sperm quality, including … decreased concentration, lower motility,” the authors wrote.
 But “we found no adverse association between … vaccination and fertility.”